JO-YE/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints the absolute path name of the current working directory Task0-Where am I?
+1 Current working directory-- A script that prints the absolute path name of the current working directory 2 1-listit--Displaying the content list of the current directory